-The advancement of information technology (e.g. BIM), privatisation and global business challenges further foster and propel this change.
-A quantity surveyor’s diversified role includes procurement, benchmarking, value and risk management, auditing and whole life costing.
+The advancement of building technology (such as BIM), privatisation and global business challenges further propel changes in the quantity surveyor’s role.

 > Market research